-A single-pin bow sight features one adjustable pin that the archer sets for a specific shooting distance before drawing.
-Because there is only one pin in view, the sight picture stays uncluttered, making it a strong choice for target archers and bowhunters who want an exact aiming reference at any range.
-Many single-pin models use a sight tape — a printed strip with distance markings — calibrated to match a given arrow's weight and flight speed.
+A single-pin bow sight features one adjustable pin that the archer sets for a specific distance before drawing.
+Because only one pin appears in the sight picture, the view stays uncluttered — a strong choice for target archers and bowhunters who want an exact aiming reference at any range.
+Most single-pin models use a sight tape, a printed strip with distance markings calibrated to match a given arrow's weight and flight speed, covering distances from 10 to 100 yards.

-Fixed multi-pin sights carry several pins set at predetermined distances, often ranging from three to seven or more.
-Pins are typically color-coded to help the archer distinguish them quickly, and fiber-optic pins gather ambient light to create a glowing reference point — useful in low-light conditions.
+Fixed multi-pin sights carry several pins set at predetermined distances — often 20, 30, 40, and 50 yards — and then locked into place.
+Pins are typically color-coded and use fiber-optic strands to gather ambient light, creating a glowing reference point useful in low-light conditions.
 Common fiber-optic pin diameters are .010, .019, and .029 inches; a larger diameter is easier to see but covers more of the target.
-This style is popular among hunters who need fast reference for multiple ranges without pausing to adjust the sight.
+This style suits hunters who need fast reference across multiple ranges without pausing to adjust.

-Adjustable sights combine multiple pins with the ability to fine-tune windage and elevation independently.
-They tend to be more complex than fixed designs but offer a high level of precision.
-Some feature a magnifying lens housing rather than bare pins — an option used almost exclusively by target archers, where the magnification also reveals any unsteadiness in the hold.
-USA Archery's Fixed Pins division specifies sights used without the aid of magnification, so check your competition rules before selecting a sight.
+Adjustable sights combine multiple pins with independent windage (left/right) and elevation (up/down) tuning.
+Some feature a magnifying lens housing rather than bare pins — an option used almost exclusively by target archers, where magnification also reveals any unsteadiness in the hold.
+USA Archery's Fixed Pins division specifies sights used without magnification, so check competition rules before selecting a sight with a lens.

 Mounting a bow sight is only the first step.
-Proper leveling across all axes — including adjustment for shooting uphill or downhill — is essential for consistent accuracy.
-A correctly calibrated bow sight level ensures the bubble reads true whether you're on flat ground or an angled shot.
-Understanding how bow cant affects arrow impact is equally important, since even a small tilt can send shots wide when using a sight.
+Proper leveling across all three axes is essential: the first axis prevents left/right drift as you slide the sight up or down; the second axis — the most important — levels the sight head and pins so they don't run diagonally at longer distances; and the third axis accounts for shooting uphill or downhill.
+A correctly calibrated bow sight level ensures the bubble reads true across all shot angles.
+Understanding how bow cant shifts arrow impact is equally important, since even a small tilt sends shots wide when using a sight.
 For the full picture on putting it all together, see our guide on aiming technique for recurve and compound archers.

 At a glance